-- To cooperate with their children's school and the bus operator in discussing behaviour incidents and in implementing any agreed disciplinary action, such as making alternative travel arrangements during a period of refused travel. - To communicate with the bus operator and the school about their children's bus transport and respond to phone and written communication. - To address concerns about their children's bus travel by promptly contacting the bus operator so that relevant issues can be managed using the procedures outlined in the Code.
+- To provide their children with the correct bus fare. - To cooperate with their children's school and the bus operator in discussing behaviour incidents and in implementing any agreed disciplinary action. - To communicate with the bus operator and the school about their children's bus transport and respond to phone and written communication. - To address concerns about their children's bus travel by promptly contacting the bus operator so that relevant issues can be managed using the procedures outlined in the Code.